84th Infantry Regiment "Venezia": World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.

-The division participated in the Greco-Italian War, during which both regiments of the division were awarded a Silver Medal of Military Valour.
+The division participated in the Greco-Italian War, during which both regiments of the division were awarded a Silver Medal of Military Valor.
 After the Invasion of Yugoslavia in April 1941 the division moved to Podgorica in Montenegro and then in August to Berane in the Montenegrin Sandžak on anti-partisan duty.

 After the announcement of the Armistice of Cassibile on 8 September 1943, the German 118th Jäger Division and Yugoslav Chetniks demanded the Venezia disarm, but both were refused.
 The Venezia assembled at Berane and on 10 October the division entered the 2nd Corps of Tito's National Liberation Army.
 On 13 October 1943 the division began an offensive against Wehrmacht forces in Brodarevo, Murina, Berane and Kolašin.

 On 1 December the regiments of the Venezia division were disbanded and the next day the remaining soldiers of the Venezia, the 1st Alpine Division "Taurinense", and the 155th Infantry Division "Emilia", approximately 16,000 men in total, were grouped together in Pljevlja in the Division "Garibaldi".
 In February 1945 the remaining 3,800 troops were repatriated to Italy via the liberated Dubrovnik.
-For fighting against the Germans in Montenegro and the Sandžak the regiments of the Venezia division were awarded a Gold Medal of Military Valour.
+For fighting against the Germans in Montenegro and the Sandžak the regiments of the Venezia division were awarded a Gold Medal of Military Valor.